fuckyoustan/PingPimp/README.md

 2. Reboot
 3. Tweak it your way!

-# 📝 Note for users:
+# 📝 Note for users
 Some congestion control options may not work on all devices.
 To check which ones your device supports, run these commands in a terminal or shell: